Reweighted ensemble dynamics simulations: theory, improvement, and application: Introduction

-where, $\{R_i\}, (i=1,\ldots{},N_R)$ denotes a set of physical quantities that are able to differentiate the possibly disconnected conformational regions. $\bar{R}^A_i(t)$ and $\bar{R}^B_i(t)$ are the time average of $R_i$ over the beginning $t$ time length of the trajectories that respectively start from conformation $A$ and $B$.
-For ergodicity-broken simulations, $d(t)$ will converge to a non-zero value without prominent decreasing in a limited simulation time, while for an ergodic and converged simulation, this function will relax to zero.

-The proper analysis and understanding of the simulation data may be as important as the data sampling itself, particularly for complex systems with lots of degrees of freedom.
-Except for testing the ergodicity of simulation data, the major purpose in data analyzing is to search for a coarse-grained description of the conformational space.
-In the traditional way, a few (usually only one or two) knowledge-based reaction coordinates (or order parameters) are first defined, then the equilibrium (and dynamic) properties of the system are achieved by mapping sampled conformations in the low-dimensional space spanned by the presumed reaction coordinates.
-However, this method may suffer from the arbitrariness in the selection of the reaction coordinates, and the oversimplified description of the system~\cite{Noe2008}.
-Recently, a more systematic, conformation-network-based view of dynamics brings prominent improvement~\cite{BeckerK1997,Wales2001,KrivovK2004,RaoC2004,GfellerRCR2007,NoeHSS2007,ChoderaSPDS2007,Prada-GraciaGEF2009}.
-In the kinetic network models, the conformational space is divided into some meta-stable regions.
-If the transition events between these regions were approximated with first-order reactions, the whole system could be coarse-grained into a Markov transition network~\cite{NoeHSS2007,ChoderaSPDS2007,Prada-GraciaGEF2009}.
-More works about Markov network can be found in the current review~\cite{Noe2008}.
-Being theoretically transparent and inclusive of nearly all the useful information, the network model has received much attention.
+Besides the efficiently sampling, the proper analysis and understanding systems from simulation data are also not a trivial task.
+The major purpose in data analyse is to search for a coarse-grained description of the conformational space.
+In the traditional way, a few (usually only one or two) knowledge-based reaction coordinates (or order parameters) are first defined, then the equilibrium (and dynamic) properties of the system are achieved by mapping sampled configurations in the low-dimensional reaction-coordinate space.
+However, this method may suffer from the arbitrariness in the selection of reaction coordinates, and give an oversimplified description of the system~\cite{Noe2008}.
+Recently, a systematic metastable-state-network-based view brings prominent improvement~\cite{BeckerK1997,Wales2001,KrivovK2004,RaoC2004,GfellerRCR2007,NoeHSS2007,ChoderaSPDS2007,Prada-GraciaGEF2009,Bowman2013,WEBER2013}.
+Due to being theoretically transparent and inclusive of nearly all the useful information, the network model has received much attention.